What is a binding financial agreement?

 A binding financial agreement can be overturned by the parties themselves, or through a court order.
 The couple can create a new binding financial agreement that explicitly states that the previous agreement is overturned.
 This is the only way to update an existing agreement.

 Alternatively, the couple can choose to terminate the BFA altogether.
 As with the original BFA, a termination agreement is only binding and enforceable under certain conditions.
 Specifically, both parties must sign the termination agreement after they have received independent legal advice as to their rights and the impact of terminating the agreement.

 Can the Federal Circuit and Family Court of Australia set aside a BFA?

-The Court can overturn a BFA if they are not properly drafted and executed.
+The Court can overturn a BFA if it is not properly drafted and executed.
 The Court can also set aside the agreement on the basis that one of the parties:

 - Acted fraudulently (such as one of the parties failing to disclose an asset or relevant information);

 - Intended to defraud a creditor;

 - Included a superannuation interest that is “unsplittable” or operating under a “payment flag”;

 - Signed the BFA under duress (for example, one party threatens not to go through with the wedding on the day of the ceremony unless the other party signs the agreement); or